prajapatin/ai-agent-long-term-memory/README.md

 ## The Problem

 AI agents forget everything between sessions.
-Every conversation starts from zero — no context about previous incidents, no learned patterns, no institutional knowledge.
+Every conversation starts from zero, no context about previous incidents, no learned patterns, no institutional knowledge.
 This fundamentally limits what AI agents can do in production environments.

 ## The Solution